kevinjmcmahon/ActionNetwork/README.md

 Website that transfers betting odd from the action network into a google sheet

-Inidiidual project that takes betting odds from The Action Network and transfers them into a Google Sheet
+Individual project that takes betting odds from The Action Network and transfers them into a Google Sheet

 **Main Features**